cobriant/qelp/README.md

 ## Getting started

+If you don't already have `devtools` installed, you'll need to do that.

+`install.packages("devtools")`

-Install qelp, but don't attach it.
-This way you can avoid namespace conflicts.
+Then install qelp, but don't attach it.
+This way you can avoid namespace conflicts that could make things really annoying.

 `library(devtools)`
 `install_github("cobriant/qelp")`